neinteractiveliterature/intercode/README.md

   4. Start up the Intercode server: `bin/rails server`
   5. Start up the Webpack server: `bin/webpack-dev-server`
 9. You should now be able to go to http://intercode.test:3000 and see the app running!

+## Testing production builds

+If you want to test how the app runs in production, but using your local development installation, you can do so as follows:

+1. Build Docker images for Intercode: `docker build --target production -t local-intercode-production .`
+2. Install the `dev-proxy` npm package: `npm install -g dev-proxy`
+3. Run `dev-proxy` to start proxying HTTPS locally: `dev-proxy -p 5001:5000`
+4. Run something like the following command, changing the asset host as necessary for your setup: `docker run -it -p 5001:3000 -e DATABASE_URL=postgresql://postgres@docker.for.mac.localhost/intercode_development -e RAILS_LOG_TO_STDOUT=true -e ASSETS_HOST=//intercont.intercode.test:5000 -e RAILS_SERVE_STATIC_FILES=true local-intercode-production bin/rails`
+5. Visit https://some-convention-domain.intercode.test:5000, probably using Firefox (it seems to deal better than Chrome with self-signed certificates these days).

 # Contacting us